 Garlic, the most elemental of ingredients is very cooperative when it comes to freezing in almost any form from whole bulbs to unpeeled or peeled cloves.

 My favorite way to freeze garlic (complete tutorial linked) is to take four to five cups of unpeeled cloves – I buy them at my local healthfood store – and pulse them into a paste in the food processor.
 I then freeze in small plastic bags with one inch portions (equal to about a teaspoon of minced garlic) marked off.
 So easy.

 Do you ever buy a bunch of fresh herbs for one recipe and then let the rest go bad?
 It happens.
 Next time, you can wash, separate, and freeze individual stalk and leaves using the same method as freezing fruit that I shared above.
 Then move the frozen leaves to a freezer bag and use like fresh herbs in recipes.

 Herbs, like cilantro and basil, are great done like this and added to stews, soups, and pastas.
 I always have frozen cilantro in my freezer for my Arabic stews.
 I also make herb-heavy basil pesto, which freezes beautifully.

 Homemade broth elevates any dish it’s added to.
 Always make sure you cool the broth to room temperature before popping in the freezer.
-A large container of hot food can bring down the temperature in the freezer and compromising the other food.
+A large container of hot food can raise the temperature in the freezer and compromise the other food.